leok7v/gyptix/README.md

 # gyptix

-# GyPTix: Private & Offline AI for Apple Devices
+# GyPTix: Chat with GPT AI on Apple Devices

 GyPTix is an AI-powered app designed for Apple devices, prioritizing **privacy** and **offline functionality**.
 Here’s what it offers: